 The next configuration is a VPC with public and private subnets or VPC-public-private.
 As seen in Figure 10 below, the instances in the public subnet can send outbound traffic directly to the Internet, whereas the instances in the private subnet cannot.
 Instead, the instances in the private subnet can access the Internet by using a network address translation (NAT) gateway that resides in the public subnet [7].
-This would allow TOR users to connect through EC2 instances in the public subnet.
+This would allow TOR users to connect through EC2 instances in the public subnet then route traffic to one or many relays in its private subnet.
 From there, it can be sent to the end user or another CHP.
 This will provide similar sender anonymity like in the previous VPC-public implementation by leveraging floating EC2 IP addresses.
 However, VPC-public-private will have worse receiver anonymity since all traffic will be sent through the same NAT gateway, therefore having one IP address [8].
 The NAT gateway could also impose limitations on performance at extreme traffic loads.
 When the bandwidth on a NAT exceeds 45 Gbps, additional overhead and cost will be required to distribute NATs across multiple subnets [9].
-The VPC-public-private implementation provides better security than the VPC-public implementation since some, but not all relays are accessible from the public internet.
+The VPC-public-private implementation UVA, November 2020, Charlottesville, VA, USA provides better security than the VPC-public implementation since some, but not all relays are accessible from the public internet.